Writing Workshop in a First Grade Classroom - How We Plan Our Stories

 Children who can write narratives with beginnings, middles, and ends (transitional writers) are ready to add revision to their writing process.
 Make sure children understand the difference between editing and revision.
 Explain that editing is about making sure a reader can understand the piece by reviewing the mechanics and conventions.
 Revising is about making a good piece of writing even stronger.
 Devote a number of mini-lessons to revision.
 Through shared writing, co-create a text.
 Spend two or three sessions revising it (better opener, vivid verbs, awesome adjectives, no tired words, etc.).
 Compare the first draft to the finished piece.
 Try devoting one workshop session a week to revision (Revision Wednesday?).
 For share time, pre-select children who made a special effort to revise their writing.
 Have them share the “before” and “after” of their pieces.

-I model my writing for my students, and then they just copy what I wrote.
+I model my writing for my children, and then they just copy what I wrote.
 How can I help them come up with their own ideas?

 It’s normal for children to copy writing.
 It’s part of how they learn!
 As they gain confidence in their own abilities, and become eager to share their own ideas, they will branch out from the “safety” of copying.
 You can help children gain confidence by celebrating children’s attempts, showing interest in their lives, and encouraging them to use their own invented spelling.